2017-2018 Community Grants

 495 Western Avenue

-The Breast Health Program at CRCH aims to reduce the incidence of late-stage cancer diagnoses among medically underserved women in Allston/Brighton and Waltham, by increasing the number of women who access screenings and primary care, including mammograms and clinical breast exams.
-This program utilizes comprehensive patient navigation and community outreach to bring low-income, medically underserved women into care.
+By increasing the number of women who have access to screenings and primary care, the Program leads to a reduction in the incidence of late-stage cancer diagnoses among medically-underserved women in Allston/Brighton and Waltham.
+We utilize comprehensive patient navigation and community outreach to bring low-income, medically-underserved women into care.
 Patient navigators work to remove financial, linguistic, cultural, and transportation barriers to accessing care and preventive screenings.
 Navigators schedule screening appointments, provide client education, and link to other resources, including insurance enrollment assistance or transportation assistance.
 Clinical case managers track screening results, provide health education, and refer women to free treatment.
-This program will impact 1,000 women annually with a combination of education, screening and case management services, and empower women to advocate for their care.

 Cornell Scott Hill Health Center - New Haven, CT